 Hearing loss can vary in severity, from mild to profound.
 The associated vision condition, retinitis pigmentosa, gradually damages the retina, causing worsening night vision and peripheral vision loss over time.

 Changes (variants or mutations) in particular genes are the cause of Usher syndrome.
-Scientists have linked at least nine gene variations to Usher syndrome thus far.
+Scientists have identified more than a dozen genes associated with Usher syndrome, with ongoing research continuing to uncover additional genetic contributors.
 They are:

 The mutations disrupt normal cell function, leading to progressive hearing loss, vision impairment due to retinitis pigmentosa, and also balance issues.